matteolecuit/III-ad/README.md

 &ensp;&ensp;https://matteolecuit.github.io/III-ad/

 &ensp;&ensp;If the characters seems blurred, it's probably because your computer scale is > 100%.

-&ensp;&ensp;On Windows,hit the Win key, type in display and change the scale to 100%
+&ensp;&ensp;On Windows, hit the Win key, type in display and change the scale to 100%